nathanwbailey/msc_project/README.md

 - **Part 4: Improved Decoder**
     - Final decoder architecture improvements
-    - Contrasts final approach with a more representative autoencoder
+    - Contrasts the final approach with a more representative autoencoder
     - Adds additional tasks of data assimilation and conditional latent diffusion models
     - Expands the downstream task of forecasting with added stride and changing context windows

 - **Part 5: Further Analysis**
-    - Analysis on the latent space to link smoothness and forecasting peformance
+    - Analysis on the latent space to link smoothness and forecasting performance
     - Implements changes to batch size, cycle loss and alpha decay based on findings

 - **Part 6: Multimodal**
     - Implements several Multimodal late fusion methods
     - Average Pooling
-    - Self Attention
+    - Self-Attention
     - GNN

 ## Getting Started

 1. **Clone the repository**
     ```
-    GIT_LFS_SKIP_SMUDGE=1 git clone <repo-url> (skips .pth files)
+    git clone <repo-url>
     ```

 2. **Create and activate a virtual environment**